History of Brisbane Bullets in Timeline

 1988: Elimination Final Loss

-In 1988, the Brisbane Bullets finished third with an 18–6 record but lost in the elimination final.
+In 1988, the Brisbane Bullets finished the regular season in third place but lost in the elimination final.
 Shane Heal won the NBL's Rookie of the Year award.

-In 1989, the Brisbane Bullets failed to make the playoffs for the first time since 1983, finishing eighth with an 11–13 record.
-The team's line-up was extensively overhauled.
+In 1989, the Brisbane Bullets failed to make the playoffs for the first time since 1983, finishing the regular season in eighth place.

-On 26 October 1990, the largest attendance for the Bullets occurred when 13,221 fans saw them defeat the Perth Wildcats 106–90 in Game 2 of the 1990 Grand Final series.
+On 26 October 1990, the largest attendance for a Bullets game occurred when 13,221 fans saw them defeat the Perth Wildcats 106–90 in Game 2 of the 1990 Grand Final series.

-Brisbane made their first NBL grand final since 1990.
+After defeating the Sydney Kings in the semis, Brisbane made their first NBL grand final since 1990

-In 1990, boosted by new imports Derek Rucker and Andre Moore, the Brisbane Bullets finished third and made it to the grand final, losing to the Perth Wildcats 2–1.
-Game 2 saw a then NBL grand final record crowd of 13,221 at the Brisbane Entertainment Centre.
+In 1990, the Brisbane Bullets, boosted by Derek Rucker and Andre Moore, finished third and reached the grand final, losing to the Perth Wildcats 2-1.
 Brian Kerle won his second Coach of the Year award, and Derek Rucker won the NBL's MVP award.

 1991: Unsuccessful Season

-In 1992, the South East Melbourne Magic and Melbourne Tigers started using the 15,400 capacity National Tennis Centre (now Rod Laver Arena)
+From 1992, the South East Melbourne Magic and Melbourne Tigers started using the 15,400 capacity National Tennis Centre (now Rod Laver Arena).

 1993: Semi-Finals Appearance

-In 1993, Bruce Palmer became the new Bullets coach, and the team made it as far as the semi-finals.
+In 1993, with Bruce Palmer as the new coach, the Brisbane Bullets made it to the semi-finals.

 1994: Quarter-Finals Appearance

-In 1994, the Brisbane Bullets made it as far as the quarter-finals, finishing in fifth place.
+In 1994, the Brisbane Bullets made it to the quarter-finals, finishing in fifth place.

 1996: Quarter-Finals Appearance

-In 1996, the Brisbane Bullets made it as far as the quarter-finals, finishing in sixth place.
+In 1996, the Brisbane Bullets made it to the quarter-finals, finishing in sixth place.

-David Ingham took over as head coach for the 1996 and 1997 seasons
+David Ingham coached the Brisbane Bullets for the 1996 and 1997 seasons.

-The Bullets stayed at Boondall until the end of the 1997 season.
+The Brisbane Bullets stayed at Boondall until the end of the 1997 season.

 1998: Move to Brisbane Convention & Exhibition Centre

-The Brisbane Bullets failed to get to the finals during the early years of the 2000s.
+The Bullets failed to get to the finals during the early years of the 2000s.

 In the 2003–04 season, the Brisbane Bullets won 22 of their 33 fixtures to finish fourth on the ladder.